exasol/project-keeper/doc/system_requirements.md

-# System Requirement Specification Exasol Test Container
+# System Requirement Specification for Project Keeper

 ## Introduction

-This maven plugin checks and unifies a project's structure according to the Exasol integration team's repository standards.
+Project Keeper (PK) is a tool that unifies the structure of repositories of the Exasol integration team.

 ## About This Document